andre-senna/dev-portal/tutorials/publish/index.md

 Now you can proceed to [Step 2](#step-2-setup-some-helpful-environment-variables).

 ## Step 2.
-Setup some helpful Environment Variables:
+Setup Environment Variables

-We need some required specs to publish a service, lets set them as an environment variables:
+We need some required specs to publish a service, lets set them as environment variables:

 _Note_: Feel free to change the values.